Onso37/polybench-metafor/README.md

 Contains the source code of PolyBench/Fortran, as well as scripts used for the reproduction of Metafor-AutoPar results.

+Also includes the execution times of our evaluation process in a dual socket system, as well as results for one of the NAS Parallel Benchmarks (CG).

 ## Included Scripts

 - `preproc.sh`: Creates a preprocessed version of each benchmark (stripped of C macros)